 For those who recently moved to New York, it’s easy to feel like you stand out.
-You’re not just adapting to a new city, you’re adapting to a new culture and lifestyle.
-If you’re tired of feeling like a sore thumb, follow this guide to walk and talk like a New Yorker in 21 days.
+You’re not just adapting to a new city; you’re adjusting to a new culture and lifestyle.
+If you’re tired of feeling like a sore thumb, follow this guide to walk and talk like a New Yorker.

 The indecisive and shy don’t fare well in food order lines or when hailing a taxi.
 When you fly into New York, know how to hail a taxi.
-A single center light means hail away, two lit outer lights means a driver is off duty, and no lights means it’s occupied.
-When you’re ordering food, don’t get in line until you know your order.
+A single center light means hail away; two lit outer lights mean a driver is off duty, and no lights mean it’s occupied.
+Don’t get in line when ordering food until you know your order.
 If you’re stumbling or pondering the menu when someone comes to take your order, expect the person behind you to speak up and order while you decide.

-By your second day in New York, it’s time to designate taxis as last-resorts or safety measures (your wallet will understand).
-Walking and taking the subway are easier and more affordable than other modes of transportation.
-For one thing, walking a few blocks can land you in a totally different scene, and the subway gets you around for a mere $2.50.
+By your second day in New York, it’s time to designate taxis as a last resort or safety measure (your wallet will understand).
+Walking and taking the subway are more accessible and affordable than other modes of transportation.
+Walking a few blocks can land you in a different scene, and the subway gets you around for a mere $2.75.
 Keep a MetroCard on hand at all times and download the mobile app with train times and maps.

-At this point, know that you’re traveling uptown and downtown, not north and south.
+Now, know that you’re traveling uptown and downtown, not north and south.
 You also should know that the subway doesn’t operate on simple color lines: each colored line has numbered trains that go different ways and have different stops.
-Reference “the 4 train,” “the 5 train,” and “the 6 train,” rather than “the green line.”
+Reference “The four train,” “the five train,” and “the six train,” rather than “the green line.”
 Follow basic etiquette when you take the subway.
 Stand to allow pregnant women, children, or the elderly to take a seat.
-Also, do not let everyone suffocate from your meal’s aroma (falafel: that means you).
-If you can’t smell it or get it all over your pants, it’s a go.
+Also, do not let everyone suffocate from your meal’s aroma (falafel means you).
+Go if you can’t smell it or get it all over your pants.

-Yes, that cookie does cost more than most of the city’s hamburgers, but just accept it.
-You came to fit in so don’t sound like a broken record about the high prices.
+Yes, that cookie does cost more than most of the city’s hamburgers but accept it.
+You came to fit in, so don’t sound like a broken record about the high prices.

 But walk with the tourist spirit.
 New Yorkers never look up when they walk.
 It takes until the end of the habit-formation period to lose that starry-eyed, chin-high awe that comes with living in America’s most iconic city.
-You’ll learn to stop staring high, but you’ll keep that wondrous feeling forever.
-Just like that, you’re a true New Yorker, and don’t let anyone tell you otherwise.
+You’ll learn to stop staring high, but you’ll keep that fantastic feeling forever.
+Just like that, you’re a real New Yorker, and don’t let anyone tell you otherwise.